 The show ends with one last reaching for the monumental before his death in 1973, with Picasso in the United States.
 His last years include public commissions for the Chicago Civic Center and New York University.
 I remember another huge woman's head from the Princeton campus, not in the show.
 I also remember it as the kind of public art one takes for granted rather than takes to heart.
 Maybe the show has to end this way, because so did his life, but I wish it did not stand outside the exhibition entrance, as the first and last word.

 A plea for importance risks remembering only the big and familiar.
 MoMA has a room for photos by Brassaï from the 1930s and 1940s of much the same work.
 They allow sculpture to cast shadows that the museum's institutional lighting washes away.
-They also allow visitors to reopen the dialog.
+They also allow visitors to reopen the dialogue.
 One last great work, a bull from around 1958 in wood panels and a palm frond, reprises the disrupted flatness of that paper guitar.
 Unlike in painting, Picasso had the chance never altogether to settle in.

 "Picasso Sculpture" ran at The Museum of Modern Art through February 7, 2016.